malasiaa/malasiaa/README.md

 ## 👩‍💻 About Me
 I am a versatile Data Scientist with a passion for building AI systems and automating processes.

-PhD student in Data Science at NOVA IMS, driven by curiosity and commitment to explore new horizons and push the boundaries of what's possible in the field.
+PhD student in Data Science at NOVA IMS, driven by curiosity and commitment to explore new horizons and push the boundaries of what's possible in the field. 🚀🚀

-Data science & space exploration 🚀🚀

 <h2> 🛠 &nbsp;Tech Stack</h2>
 <p align="center">